adaltas/node-nikita/src/context.coffee.md

         unless options # Nothing more to do in current queue if stack.length is 0
             obj.options.domain?.removeListener 'error', domain_on_error
-          # if stack.length is 0
-          #   if todos.err or todos.final_err
-          #   then obj.emit 'error', todos.err or todos.final_err
-          #   else obj.emit 'end'
           if callback
             callback todos.err
           else